Current Construction Lane Closures in Martin County

 State Road (SR) 5/US 1 Resurfacing Project from Davis Street to the south end of the St. Sebastian River Bridge

-US 1 between Palm Avenue and Davis Street will have one southbound lane closed, as needed, nightly, through approximately 7 a.m., Friday, April 25, for reconstruction of damaged pavement, construction of new curb and gutter, and milling and resurfacing operations at the Roseland Road and Jackson Street intersections.
+US 1 between Palm Avenue and Davis Street will have one southbound lane closed, as needed, nightly, through approximately 7 a.m., Friday, July 25, for milling, resurfacing and striping operations.

-US 1 between South of Davis St. to Bridge 700224/ the Brevard County Line will have one northbound lane closed, nightly, through approximately 7 a.m., Friday, April 25, for reconstruction of damaged pavement, construction of new curb and gutter, and milling and resurfacing operations at the Roseland Road and Jackson Street intersections.
+US 1 between South of Davis St. to Bridge 700224/ the Brevard County Line will have one northbound lane closed, nightly, through approximately 7 a.m., Friday, July 25, for milling and resurfacing operations.

 State Road (SR) 60/Indian River Boulevard Safety Improvements Project